 So now you call me a, I’ve been referenced as the cleanup crew.
 So we go in, we’ve actually had to remove ourselves from that engagement.
-If there’s truly nothing to look at, we don’t, um, we can’t audit them.
+If there’s truly nothing to look at, we can’t audit them.
 We, we have to back out of the engagement.
-Uh, in that particular case, they have to then go back to the funder and explained to them, um, which we never wanted to do.
-Um, audit firms by nature now can’t actually do the work.
+In that particular case, they had to then go back to the funder and explained to them, which we never wanted to do.
+Audit firms by nature now can’t actually do the work.
 So they have to find someone like myself or another professional that can come in and help the organization find what they need in order to put the pieces together.
 Right.
 So in some cases I just had a client, they’ve struggled to get through an audit the last couple of years.
 They engaged us in June.
 We had an audit by mid July, so just a month and a half later.
 And we were calling different vendors to get copies of invoices.
 We were calling the bank to get copies of checks that were deposited.
 We were calling the funders to get copies of the contracts, all of those sorts of things.
 Looking through our credit card statements to see if we can get things reproduced.
-Quite frankly, it’s a lot of work, but if we can do a little bit of that and going forward each month a and put processes in place to retain that information, it makes a lot easier on the back.
+Quite frankly, it’s a lot of work, but if we can do a little bit of that and going forward each month and put processes in place to retain that information, it makes a lot easier on the back.

 Dolph Goldenburg: (07:18)

 Right, right.
 It’s interesting.
-I actually have one client where, um, in order for them to be able to do the audit, uh, people were like opening desk drawers and looking for receipts.
+I actually have one client where, in order for them to be able to do the audit, people were like opening desk drawers and looking for receipts.
 And that was the point in which is like, yeah, you’re going to have to bring someone in from the outside to clean this up because that’s not where you should be keeping your receipts crumpled up in desk drawers.

 Tosha Anderson: (07:38)

 Yes, yes we were, we were doing that.
 We were going through several different desks, several different drawers, file cabinets everywhere where we can possibly find documentation.
 You know, believe it or not, we pulled it off.
 We had no adjustments to the audit, which I think was the first time in history.
-Um, but I think we had three CPAs from my team working on their accounts receivable alone, so it was pretty bad.
+But I think we had three CPAs from my team working on their accounts receivable alone, so it was pretty bad.
 Um, so that’s why most of my referrals come from auditing firms that know that they have clients, that it’s really difficult to audit.
 Things are messy.
 So they bring us in to hopefully clean things up and keep it, keep it clean moving forward.

 Dolph Goldenbur: (08:20)